- The Computer Science Department has a job opening for an assistant professor in any blockchain-related subfield, with deadline August 31, 2020.

-- The Distributed Systems Group has an opening for a PhD student on "Towards Resilient Deep Neural Networking" with deadline January 20, 2020.
+- The Distributed Systems Group has an opening for a PhD student on “Optimizing Distributed Machine Learning Systems” with deadline September 1, 2020.

 - Here are the annual 1-page reports of the Distributed Systems group (2018, 2017, 2016, 2015).